 Financial Aid for DACA, International and Undocumented Students at UNR

-DACA, International and Undocumented students are not eligible for Federal Financial Aid in the form of Pell Grants or federal student loans.
+University of Nevada, Reno values the enrichment that comes from having diverse and talented students.
+We recognize that many need financial assistance in order to participate in higher education.
+DACA, international and undocumented students are not eligible for federal financial aid in the form of Pell Grants or federal student loans.
 However, there are funds from institutional, state, and private sources that are accessible to them if certain requirements are met.

 Institutional Aid (UNR)